From high level summits to action on the ground: for people and planet

 Action for the SDGs

 As a curtain-raiser to the high-level summits taking place at UN headquarters, young people across the globe took to the streets to show an unparalleled level of engagement to hold world leaders accountable for safeguarding their future – and their planet.
 In New York, the Youth Climate Summit set up the events, with young leaders from five continents demanding immediate, concrete action and also sharing examples of innovative solutions on the ground.
-Meanwhile, the world stopped to watch Swedish youth activist Greta Thunberg's emotional appeal for world leaders to act now to save the planet, and grant a future to the children of today opening the Climate Summit.
+Meanwhile, during the opening, the world stopped to watch Swedish youth activist Greta Thunberg's emotional appeal for world leaders to act now to save the planet, and grant a future to the children of today.